code-builders/curriculum/rails/rails-forms.md

 ```

 The `form_for` block is given an argument (commonly `f` for "form builder"),
-this object has methods very similar to the generic form builders like `text_field_tag`, but Rails can make assumptions about the form structure because of what it knows about the object.
+this object has methods very similar to the generic form builders like `text_field_tag`, but Rails can make assumptions about the form structure because of what it knows about the object, such as pre-filling the field based on the active record objects attributes.

 ```erb
 <%= form_for @product do |f| %>